 - Tuesday, October 30, 2018.
 7:00 p.m.
 Richardson Ballroom, DiGiorgio Campus Center.
 “Do Opinion Writers Matter Any More?”
 This panel of distinguished guests will discuss the role of opinion writers in today’s partisan and ideological media environment.
 The panelists are:

-- Maria Henson, Lexington (KY) Herald-Leader, and winner of the Pulitzer Prize; and
+- Maria Henson, Wake Forest University, winner of the Pulitzer Prize; and

 - Vilissa Thompson, Disability Rights advocate and author of Ramp Up Your Voice, a nationally-recognized blog that focuses on issues of concern to persons with disabilities and especially persons of color with disabilities.